0cjs/unfortunate/notes.md

 - Boris Johnson, "...Tory party's soul...."
 Quoted in _The Atlantic,_ "The Tears of a Clown"[atl2201]
 - "You in Britian are Moscow in about 1988."
-Quoted in _The Guardian,_ "A new series immerses us in Russia’s 90s trauma – and the human cost of economic shock" by Marina Hyde. [[hyde220930]]
+Quoted in _The Guardian,_ "A new series immerses us in Russia's 90s trauma – and the human cost of economic shock" by Marina Hyde. [[hyde220930]]
 - "psychological management of uncertainty and fear".
 Original quote from Jost, J. T., Glaser, J., Kruglanski, A. W., & Sulloway, F. (2003a).